Blog

 Compatible with HMRC:

-Critically, any technology you invest in must be HMRC-recognised software for MDT ITSA.
-This ensures compliance with important specifics, including the ability to categorise transactions in line with HMRC guidelines and provide quarterly updates and end-of-period statements.
+Critically, any technology you invest in must be HMRC-recognised software for MTD ITSA.
+This ensures compliance with important specifics, including the ability to categorise transactions in line with HMRC guidelines and provide quarterly updates.
 You can find a full list of approved vendors by HMRC here.

 Whilst MTD ITSA is set to force individuals to start keeping digital records from April 2026, these are all features that will be beneficial to any sole trader or landlord from today.
 They will help them keep their business affairs in better order, streamline data collection and enable better financial decision-making.
 It’s important to explain the benefits of bookkeeping automation for small businesses to your clients from day one.